PUBLISHED SINCE 1997 |

 Abstract

-The Abstract (not more than 250 words) should be a self-contained summary of the paper, presenting concisely the objectives of the work reported, methodology, results, and conclusions.
+The Abstract (up to 1600 characters with spaces) should be a self-contained summary of the paper, presenting concisely the objectives of the work reported, methodology, results, and conclusions.
 Citations in the Abstract should be avoided.

 Keywords